 - Nutrient malabsorption

-Benicar clinical trials were only performed for 3 months, even though most anti-hypertensives are prescribed for much longer than 6 months and may be given for years.
-In addition, independent reviews of adverse event data has shown that Daiichi Sankyo should have been aware of the increased GI complaint rate; however Daiichi failed to include this information in marketing material.
+In addition, some independent reviews of adverse event data showed that Daiichi Sankyo should have been aware of the increased GI complaint rate but Daiichi failed to include this information in marketing material.

-Daiichi Sankyo is reported to have spent approximately $1 billion in aggressive promotions claiming Benicar was superior to other ARBs with an increased safety and efficacy profile.
-The manufacturers of Benicar, Daiichi Sankyo have been warned twice by the FDA for making false or misleading claims about the medication indicating that claims were unsubstantiated and risks were not included in marketing materials.
+Daiichi Sankyo is reported to have spent approximately $1 billion in aggressive promotions claiming Benicar was superior to other ARBs with an increased safety and efficacy profile which was not proven.
+Daiichi Sankyo was twice warned by the FDA for making false or misleading claims about the medication including unsubstantiated claimss, and risks which were not included in marketing materials.

 Multiple lawsuits were filed against Daiichi Sankyo for aggressive promotion, deceptive advertising, and failure to warn the medical community and patients about the increased risk of side effects and permanent injury.
 In 2017, Daiichi Sankyo and co-marketer Forest Laboratories announced they would be spending up to $300 million to settle lawsuit claims against Benicar, Benicar HCT, Azor, and Tribenzor for sprue-like enteropathy and other severe GI complaints.
 This settlement agreement was reported to cover at least 2,300 cases already filed and a number that may have been expected.